w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 #### Configuration Options

 The other options can be mostly self explanatory.
 Here's some tips on what they are and how you can use them:

 In the `additionalFlags` option, configure any of the additional flags you want to run for your validator.
 If you want to run with a specific name, this is where you would enter it.

 Under the `polkadotBinary.url` field you can provide the release that is hosted in the [W3F repository][w3f polkadot] or use an alternate one that you build and publish yourself.

 By enabling the `nodeExporter`, Ansible will install and configure the [node_exporter][] which will expose hardware-level metrics of your node in a format compatible with Prometheus.

 The field `machineType:` will configure the machine's hardware specifications, check [here][gcp machine types] for the configuration options for GCP.
 The other hosting providers should have similar pages in their documentation.

 Under `provider` the option are `gcp` (Google Cloud Provider), `aws` (AWS), `azure` (Microsoft Azure) and `packet` for Packet.

 The field `count` is the number of instances you would like to create.

-The `location` and `zone` fields are for the location of the machine, for GCP check [here][GCP regions], other cloud providers will have similar documentation.
+The `location` and `zone` fields are for the location of the machine, for GCP check [here][gcp regions], other cloud providers will have similar documentation.

 The `telemetryUrl` field will send your node's information to a specific telemetry server.
 You could send all your nodes' data (e.g. IP address) to the public endpoint, but it is highly recommended that that you set up your own telemetry server to protect your validator’s data from being exposed to the public.
 If you want to do that, see [substrate telemetry source][].

-> NOTE: If you decided to send your node’s information to public telemetry,
+> NOTE: If you decided to send your node’s information to public telemetry, the name for your
-> the name for your validator and public node that is displayed on the telemetry
+> validator and public node that is displayed on the telemetry would look something like
-> would look something like `PROJECT_NAME-sv-public-0` / `PROJECT_NAME-sv-validator-0`.
+> `PROJECT_NAME-sv-public-0` / `PROJECT_NAME-sv-validator-0`.

 Configure `projectId` to be the name of the project you want to use in GCP.

 Configure `sshUser` to be the user that manages your machine.

 For different cloud providers, you need to set the corresponding credentials as environment variables, for example, on GCP you only need to set `GOOGLE_APPLICATION_CREDENTIALS`.
 This variable is the path to the JSON file containing the credentials of the service account you wish to use; this service account needs to have write access to compute and network resources if you use GCP.
 For others, you can check that by referring to the [README][].

 Besides that, you need two additional environment variables that will allow Ansible to connect to the created machines.
 These values of these variables will be the keys that you generated at the beginning of the guide.

 > `SSH_ID_RSA_PUBLIC` - Path to private SSH key you want to use for the public nodes.

 > `SSH_ID_RSA_VALIDATOR` - Path to private SSH key you want to use for the validator.

-> NOTE: You will need to configure the Compute Engine API and enable billing on
+> NOTE: You will need to configure the Compute Engine API and enable billing on your GCP accounts to
-> your GCP accounts to properly run these scripts.
+> properly run these scripts.

 After everything is configured properly, you can start to run the deployment with: